pmbot-io/pmbot-docs/src/data/docs/13-environment-reference/10-server.md

 **Description**:

 Host that can be used by local docker containers to reach your Pmbot server.
 This is useful when you are working locally as you've probably set [`PMBOT_HOST`](#pmbot_host) to `localhost`.
 When our bot calls Pmbot server from your CI, `localhost` will point to itself.
-The solution is to set `PMBOT_LOCAL_HOST` to `host.docker.internal` (OS X) or to your IP.
+The solution is to set `PMBOT_PUBLIC_HOST` to `host.docker.internal` (OS X) or to your IP.

 ## PMBOT\_MIGRATE\_ROLLBACK